shanilmohd/VailTools-1/README.md

 ## Installation
-Please clone the repository then install it locally using the following commands:
+Clone the repository then install it locally using the following commands:
 ```bash
 git clone git@gitlab.com:vail-uvm/vailtools.git
 cd vailtools